Craig Tracy (mathematician): Early life and education

-Born in United Kingdom, he moved as infant to Missouri where he grew up and obtained a B.Sc. in physics from University of Missouri (1967).
-He studied as a Woodrow Wilson Fellow at Stony Brook University, where he obtained a Ph.D. with the thesis Spin-Spin Scale-Functions in the Ising and XY-Models (1973) advised by Barry M. McCoy, in which (also jointly with Tai Tsun Wu and Eytan Barouch) he studied Painlevé functions in exactly solvable statistical mechanical models.
+Tracy was born in the United Kingdom and moved as an infant to Missouri, where he grew up.
+He received a B.Sc. in physics from the University of Missouri in 1967.
+He then studied as a Woodrow Wilson Fellow at Stony Brook University, where he received a Ph.D. in 1973 under the supervision of Barry M. McCoy.
+His doctoral thesis was titled Spin-Spin Scale-Functions in the Ising and XY-Models.